 - Group therapy

-Recovering at CMAR
+Start Recovering Today at CMAR

 Heroin overdose symptoms may escalate and lead to death if one does not get treatment.
 At CMAR, we provide an outpatient treatment program for heroin addiction.
 We supplement our addiction treatment with peer support and physical healthcare services.
 This measure ensures that a person is in a proper mental and physical state for treatment.
-Contact CMAR at 833.448.0127 to start your long-term heroin addiction treatment.
+Contact CMAR at 833.448.0127 or online to start your long-term heroin addiction treatment.